 About the Erotic Elephants Temple

-Located just outside the western gates of Bhaktapur Durbar square these twin temples to Shiva and Shiva Parvati have a lot going on in their carvings.
-The two temples are historicaly known as Anantalingeswar & Uma Maheshwar temples.
+Located just outside the western gates of Bhaktapur Durbar Square, these twin temples to Shiva and Shiva Parvati, historically known as Anantalingeswar & Uma Maheshwar temples, feature intricate carvings.
+Despite their smaller size, they hold significant cultural and historical value, having undergone minor repairs following the 2015 earthquake.

 Did you know?

-It's not just this temple that has depictions of a sexual nature.
-Many temples within the Kathmandu valley show intimate scenes along the roof struts of temples.
+It's not just this temple that features depictions of a sexual nature.
+Many temples within the Kathmandu Valley display intimate scenes on their roof struts.

 Why are there erotic images on temples?

-So read more about this with the story about the artist who lost his hands in Bhaktapur.
+Discover more about this narrative with the story of the artist who lost his hands in Bhaktapur.

 Entrance fee to the Erotic Elephant Temple

-There is no fee to enter The Erotic Elephant Temple as it is outside Bhaktapur Durbar square and the ticket offices.
+There is no fee to enter The Erotic Elephant Temple as it is located outside Bhaktapur Durbar Square and ticket offices.

 Download my guidebooks to Bhaktapur (Nepal)